sathyashiva9/portfolio/content.md

 kill -9 <PID>
 ```
 ## Command Aliases
-To create a persistent environment variable
+To create a alias for a command
 ```Linux
 vi .bashrc
 ```